 College Technical Services (CTS) is your first point of contact for your technical support needs across campus.
-If it affects a college computer, telephone, voicemail, or smart classroom, and you need assistance, contact the Help Desk at ext.4357 (H-E-L-P).
+If it affects a college computer, telephone, voicemail, or smart classroom, and you need assistance, contact the Help Line IT at 805-289-6285.
 If we don't support it, we know who does, and we will direct you accordingly.